wp-plugins/bridgedd/readme.txt

 == Changelog ==

+= 1.2.1 =

+* Added support for phpBBex and Advanced Block phpBB MOD
+* Added support for GoDaddy (and other) hosting that define selected $_SERVER globals incorrectly
+* Tapatalk is officially unsupported
+* Bug fix: Recent Board Topics widget could be selected when BridgeDD was activated but not configured
+* Bug fix: PHP error message displayed when admin bar is active and user is on home page
+* Much more detailed FAQ
+* Minor bug fixes and display enhancements

 = 1.2 =

 * Completely rewritten session integration, resulting in less memory usage and greater compatibility with WordPress plugins and phpBB MODS